micromark/micromark-extension-gfm-footnote/readme.md

 You can use these extensions when you are working with [`micromark`][micromark].
-To support all GFM features, use [`micromark-extension-gfm`][micromark-extension-gfm].
+To support all GFM features, use [`micromark-extension-gfm`][micromark-extension-gfm] instead.

-When you need a syntax tree, you can combine this package with [`mdast-util-gfm-footnote`][mdast-util-gfm-footnote].
+When you need a syntax tree, combine this package with [`mdast-util-gfm-footnote`][mdast-util-gfm-footnote].

-All these packages are used [`remark-gfm`][remark-gfm], which focusses on making it easier to transform content by abstracting these internals away.
+All these packages are used in [`remark-gfm`][remark-gfm], which focusses on making it easier to transform content by abstracting these internals away.

 ## Install